cambs-repeaters/cambridgerepeaters.net/_docs/allstar-commands.md

 Due to an undiagnosed interference issue, please only connect GB3PX if you are going to use it, and then disconnect as soon as you're finished, thank you.
 Currently, GB3PS (50685) cannot be connected to FROM GB3PI.
+I similar subset of commands are available on GB3PE, and GB3PX.